Crit Club Hamburg: Is the Camera Closer to a Mirror or a Window?

 Crit Club is a performance by Cem A. in which two teams debate an implausible question about art.
 In a field where disagreement often feels risky, Crit Club creates space for critical play.
 Rather than rehearsing praise or silence, participants are invited to engage in disagreement – as performance, as roleplay, as thought experiment.
 Each debate starts with a seemingly implausible question.
 One side argues for, the other against – before switching roles midway through.
 As the performance unfolds, speakers must navigate an increasingly impossible scenario.

-is an artist with a background in anthropology.
+Cem A. is an artist with a background in anthropology.
 He is known for his performances and site-specific installations as well as running the art meme Instagram account @freeze_magazine.
 His work explores themes such as virality and performativity, often through collaborative projects.
 He has presented work at major institutions including Kunstsammlung NRW, Düsseldorf; Barbican Centre, London; and ZKM, Karlsruhe, and participated in documenta fifteen in Kassel.

 Jasmina Cibic is a Slovenian artist working across film, installation, photography, and sculpture.
 She represented Slovenia at the 55th Venice Biennale and has presented solo exhibitions at BALTIC Centre for Contemporary Art, macLyon, Museum der Moderne Salzburg, Museum of Contemporary Art Belgrade, CCA Glasgow, and Kunstmuseum Krefeld.
 Her work has also been included in group exhibitions at venues such as MoMA New York, MAXXI Rome, and the Chicago Architecture Biennial.